njch5/oo-ride-share/README.md

 #### Driver methods

-After trips have a reference to their drivers and TripDispatcher can load a list of drivers, add the following functionality.
+After each trip has a reference to its `Driver` and TripDispatcher can load a list of `Driver`s, add the following functionality to the `Driver` class:

 **Method**|**Description**
 -----|-----